Chase Ink No Fee Lifetime Rule

 Deep Dive into the Chase Ink No Fee Lifetime Rule Rule

 The Chase Ink Business Cash and Chase Ink Business Unlimited have long been favorites of points and miles hobbyists.
 They offer solid signup bonuses, no annual fees, and are business cards that do not count against your 5/24 status.
-Until November 2025, you could apply for each card multiple times and earn a signup bonus each time you were approved.
-Even as Chase tightened approvals, you were still able to earn the bonus on both cards even if you had held each before.
+Until late 2025, you could apply for each card multiple times and earn a signup bonus each time you were approved.
+Even as Chase tightened approvals, many applicants could still earn welcome offers on both cards, even if they had previously held them.

-That appears to no longer be the case.
+Unfortunately, that is no longer the case.
 Chase now includes the following language on both cards:

 In practice, this means:

-- These are the only no annual fee Chase business cards that are not co-branded with a hotel or airline.
+• These are Chase's only two no-annual-fee business cards that are not co-branded with a hotel or airline.

 Chase Popup